Banner Life life insurance review 2023

-- Life Happens scholarship: $10,000 scholarships are given to students who have lost a parent and do not have life insurance.
+- Life Happens scholarship: $20,000 scholarships are given to students who have lost a parent that did not have life insurance.

 - Environmental sustainability: Its Frederick, MD headquarters has Silver LEED certification; the company routinely earns EPA Energy Star Certification awards.

-- Nationwide: Also high on the J.D.
-Power listing, Nationwide offers four types of life insurance along with riders such as long-term care.
+Also ranked highly on the J.D.
+Power Life Insurance study, Nationwide offers four types of life insurance along with riders such as long-term care.
 The company also has a network of local agents that could be helpful for finding personalized advice.

-- Northwestern Mutual: As a mutual company, Northwestern is owned by its policyholders and pays out dividends annually; it also offers coverage for smokers and older individuals.
+As a mutual company, Northwestern is owned by its policyholders and pays out dividends annually; it also offers coverage for smokers and older individuals.
 The company writes term life, whole life and universal life insurance.